Feu29/DsaPhonebook/README.md

 Shikundule T Mesias 	224033689

 SECTION A
-- Data Structure:  The phonebook application will use a linked list data structure.
-A linked list will allow us to dynamically manage contacts, making it easier to insert and delete contacts without worrying about fixed sizes.
+- Data Structure:  We used an array to store the data that a user enters and the array loads the data into into the text file and and this textfile as a database .

 PhoneBook System

 Module/function Pseudocode Representation
-1. Insert Contact
-- Allows us to add a new contact to the phonebook

-FUNCTION InsertContact(head, newContact)
+1.FUNCTION InsertContact(contacts, newContact)
-    IF head IS NULL THEN         head = newContact     ELSE         current = head         WHILE current.next IS NOT NULL DO current = current.next         ENDWHILE
-        current.next = newContact
+    IF contacts IS NULL THEN
+        contacts = new ArrayList
     ENDIF
+    contacts.add(newContact)  // Add the contact to the list writeContactToFile(newContact)  // Write contact to file END FUNCTION

+2. FUNCTION SearchContact(contacts){
+   String search;
+       FOR(int i = 0 ; i<contacts; i++){
+        IF (contact.firstName = search OR contact.lastName == search OR contact.phoneNumber == search OR contact.address == search) THEN
+             RETURN resultList
+    END FOR
+    IF resultList IS EMPTY THEN
-    RETURN head
+        RETURN "Contact not found"
 END FUNCTION

-2. Search Contact
--Finds a contact by name

-FUNCTION SearchContact(head, name)     current = head
-    WHILE current IS NOT NULL DO
-        IF current.name == name THEN
-            RETURN current         ENDIF
-        current = current.next
-    ENDWHILE
+FUNCTION DisplayContacts(contacts)
+    FOR each contact IN contacts DO
+        DISPLAY (contact.firstName , contact.lastName,contact.phoneNumber,contact.address);
+    END FOR
-    RETURN "Contact not found" END FUNCTION
+END FUNCTION

-3. Display All Contacts
+4. Display All Contacts
 -Shows all the contacts in the phonebook

 FUNCTION DisplayContacts(head)     current = head